-CO4: Develop the skill in this course by performing practical works such as studying nest and nesting habitat of birds and social insects and other significant experiments.
-SEMESTER - VI ZOO DSE604: Wild Life Conservation and Management (Theory :4 credits+ Practical: 2 credits) Course Outcomes:
+CO4- To develop the skill in this course by performing practical works such as studying nest and nesting habitat of birds and social insects and other significant experiments.
+SEMESTER - VI ZOO DSE604: Wild Life Conservation and Management (Theory :4 credits+ Practical: 2 credits) Course outcome:

-After completion of the course, the student will be able to: CO1: Understand different physical and biological parameters for evaluation and management of wild life.
+On completion of the course student will be able to: CO1- To understand different physical and biological parameters for evaluation and management of wild life.

-CO2: Get the knowledge of Grazing logging, cover construction, preservation of genetic diversity and restoration of degraded habitats under management of habitats.
-CO3: Estimate Population density, Natality, Birth rate, Mortality and fertility schedules.
-CO4: Get the concept of climax persistence, Rescue and rehabilitation, Quarantine, Common disease of wild animal and Man - Animal conflict and to enhance exposure through visit to Wild life Sanctuary, Biodiversity Park and Zoological Parks.
-SEMESTER - IV ZOO SEC402: Medical Diagnostics (2 credits) Course Outcomes:
+CO2- To get the knowledge of Grazing logging, cover construction, preservation of genetic diversity and restoration of degraded habitats under management of habitats.
+CO3- To estimate Population density, Natality, Birth rate, Mortality and fertility schedules.

+CO4- To get the concept of climax persistence, Rescue and rehabilitation, Quarantine, Common disease of wild animal and Man - Animal conflict and to enhance exposure through visit to Wild life Sanctuary, Biodiversity Park and Zoological Parks.

+SEMESTER - IV

+ZOO SEC402: Medical Diagnostics (2 credits)

+Course Outcome:
-After completion of the course, the student will be able to: CO1: Explain medical diagnostics and its importance.
-CO2: Understand the concept of diagnostics methods used for analysis of blood and urine.

-CO3: Describe distinguish infectious diseases and non-infectious diseases, its causes, types, symptoms, complications, diagnosis and preventions.
-CO4: Describe and distinguish tumour, its types.
+On completion of the courses student will be able to: CO1- To explain medical diagnostics and its importance.
+CO2- To concept of diagnostics methods used for analysis of blood and urine.
+CO3- To describe distinguish infectious diseases and non-infectious diseases, its causes, types, symptoms, complications, diagnosis and preventions.
+CO4- To describe and distinguish tumour, its types.
 Explain methods of detection such as medical imaging: X-ray of bone fracture, PET, MRI and CT Scan (using photographs).